IBM/operator-sample-go/README.md

 ### Setup

+The repo contains two operators:
+1) Application operator: Deploys and manages a simple microservice application.
+2) Database operator: Deploys and manages a simple database.
+Used by the application.

+The easiest way to get started is to run the application operator which uses prebuilt images of the database controller, the microservice and all other required components.

-There are three ways to develop and run the operator:
+There are three ways to run the application operator:

 1) [Local Go Operator](documentation/SetupLocal.md)
 2) [Kubernetes Operator manually deployed](documentation/SetupManualDeployment.md)